Environment Variables API¶

 Environment variables types¶

-The Environment Variables API support different types of environment variables:
+The Environment Variables API supports different types of environment variables:

 Environment variable type | Comments |